-A dream came true for the Travel Team recently, when we had the chance to stay on a houseboat on the Seine, in Paris, near the heart of the city.
+A dream came true for the Travel Team, when we had the chance to stay on a houseboat on the Seine, in Paris, near the heart of the city.

 We rented the houseboat through Tripadvisor and were impressed by the easiness of booking, paying and making arrangements through Tripadvisor.